 For emotional support then a blend like Balance is excellent.
 It contains Spruce and Ho Leaf from trees (deep roots), Frankincense (wisdom) and Blue Tansy and Blue Chamomile (blue being throat chakra, to speak our truth but calmly).
 It was also developed by Dr Robert Pappas and I love this blend.
 I dilute it (usually for children I would say dilute to 1% which means 1 drop per 5 ml of carrier oil although it is already prediluted so I use 2 drops per 5ml) when I apply it topically.

 Elizabeth is a complementary therapist and coach, mother to one teenager (and one baby who returned to the stars) and one dog.
 She homebirthed, home educated, and breastfed.
 She lives in the UK, loves essential oils, nature, cooking and supporting people to lead more holistic lives.
+She is also a Wellness Advocate with DoTERRA and helps people to learn more about using essential oils.

 If you would like to receive some essential oil samples please use my contact page at my websites and we can figure together which ones would best serve you.
+I also offer education classes in person or we can Skype.